-Clearview Diagnostic Imaging conducts the studies needed to monitor your cancer and its response to treatment.
-It is important when having studies done at our imaging center that you wear comfortable clothing and remember to bring a list of all the medications you are currently taking.
-Please note that your timeliness prevents delay or possible re-scheduling of your tests.
+Clearview's imaging department conducts the studies needed to monitor your cancer and its response to treatment.
+It is important when having studies done at our imaging center that you wear comfortable clothing and minimal jewelry.
+Please note that you should arrive at least 15 minutes prior to your scheduled appointment time to prevent delays or rescheduling of your test.

 You will receive the results of your imaging studies at your next scheduled appointment.
+DO NOT call for your scan results, as we are unable to provide this information over the phone.
+It is VERY IMPORTANT to keep your follow up appointment with your physician.
 During that appointment our physicians will explain to you in detail the results of your studies and answer any questions that you may have regarding the studies.